 If a defendant can pay for bail, he's free to resume his life outside of jail and prepare for his court case.
 If the defendant acts poorly, however, the court can revoke the bail and mandate that the bond be forfeited.
-The defendant then has to return to jail -- although he can petition for a second bond -- and the bond proceeds may or may not be returned to him.
+The defendant then has to return to jail – although he can petition for a second bond after the initial bond revocation – and the bond proceeds may or may not be returned to him.

 Certain behavior can trigger bail to be revoked.
-According to Lawyers.com, three main situations commonly cause this to occur:
+Three main situations commonly cause this to occur:

-- The defendant fails to appear for a court hearing -- known as "jumping bail."
+- The defendant failing to appear for a court hearing (known as "jumping bail").

-- The defendant commits a crime while released on bail.
+- The defendant committing a crime while released on bail.

-- The defendant violates a condition of his bail, for example, by contacting other defendants or witnesses.
+- The defendant violating a condition of his bail, for example, by contacting other defendants or witnesses.